makepad/makepad_book/src/widgets.md

 ## States and animation

-Many widgets use a `LiveState` object to handle state animations.
+Many widgets use a `Animator` object to handle state animations.

 **Example** Creating a `hover` state for a single `draw_bg` shader.